rkazmerik/SharePoint-Tabs/README.md

 structure of the original script.

 ##Libraries
-The following libraries were used in this project:
+The following libraries were used in this project
 1. jQuery - jquery-1.11.1.min.js
 2. jQuery UI - ui/1.11.2/jquery-ui.min.js
 3. jQuery Cookie - jquery.cookie/1.4.1/jquery.cookie.min.js